Parth099/College-Notes/CompSci/CIS3207 - OS/readings/Week 10 - Swapping/OSTEP 22 - Swapping Policies.md

 - $P_{\text{Miss}} \in [0, 1]$
 	- $P_{\text{Miss}} + P_{\text{Hit}} = \mathbf{1}$

-Given that sometimes accessing disk might be slower than main memory in magnitudes of thousands, a small change in the $P_{\text{Miss}}$ can slow down a machine.
+Given that sometimes accessing disk might be slower than main memory in magnitudes of thousands, a small change in the $P_{\text{Miss}}$ can slow down a machine drastically.

 ## Optimal Replacement Policy
 The Optimal Replacement Policy is to replace the page that will be accessed furthest in the future.